 4. Avalanche size classes

 The common danger scale differentiates between five classes of avalanche sizes.
 These are specified in terms of damage potential, runout distance and mass.
 A harmonized application of the avalanche size classes is important, among other things, for the feedback information from the field.

 The designation of the avalanche problems (new snow, snow drifts, old snow, wet avalanches, full-depth snowslides) in the avalanche bulletin helps to focus on the essence.
 Each avalanche problem has a different cause and requires adapted behaviour.
 A common application of the terms facilitates better comprehension of the users.
 The optional avalanche problems "cornices" and "no distinct avalanche problem" are now also part of the EAWS standards.

 During the General Assembly in June 2017, the EAWS also defined rules for ballots and elections, which lead to efficient decision making and the implementation thereof.
 Key positions are defined at the General Assemblies held every second year.
-For the period 2019 to 2021 they are as follows:
+For the period 2022 to 2025, key positions are as follows:

-The Chairperson is responsible for the organization and management of the General Assembly and generally represents the EAWS.
+The Chairs represent EAWS and are responsible for the organization and management of the General Assembly.

 B) Coordinator: Thomas Feistl (DE)

 The Coordinator leads the Technical Advisory Board and is responsible for the coordination and assistance of its working groups for an efficient operational speed.
 His responsibility is also to prepare and coordinate the subject matter of the General Assembly.

 The Technical Advisory Board provides the leaders of the working groups.
 It discusses and decides upon suggestions of the working groups and upon the topics for submission to the vote of the General Assembly.